omarreis/GBE3D/demos/SailboatDemo/README.md

 Note: At this time Github web does not accept files larger than 25MB to be moved.
 I had to use git command line to update fSailboatDemo.fmx.

-In order to compile this demo, you have to compile and install the GBE3D design package *in this fork*, as I have added a few components: the sea surface and sail surfaces.
+In order to compile this demo, you have to install the GBE3D design package *in this fork*, as I have added a few components: the sea surface and sail surfaces.

 ## Rigged boat